Blue (Joni Mitchell album)

-Blue is the fourth studio album by the Canadian singer-songwriter Joni Mitchell, released on June 22, 1971, by Reprise Records.
-Written and produced by Mitchell, it was recorded in 1971 at A&M Studios in Hollywood, California.
-Created just after her breakup with Graham Nash and during an intense relationship with James Taylor, Blue explores various facets of relationships from love on "A Case of You" to insecurity on "This Flight Tonight".
-The songs feature simple accompaniments on piano, guitar and Appalachian dulcimer.
-The album peaked at number 3 on the UK Albums Chart, number 9 on the Canadian RPM Albums Chart and number 15 on the Billboard 200.
+Blue is the fourth studio album by the Canadian singer-songwriter Joni Mitchell.
+It was released on June 22, 1971, through Reprise Records.
+The album was entirely written and produced by Mitchell, and was recorded throughout late 1970 and early 1971 at A&M Studios in Hollywood.
+Created in the aftermath of her breakup with Graham Nash and during an intense relationship with James Taylor, Blue explores the different facets of relationships against sparse musical backings featuring Mitchell's acoustic guitar, piano and Appalachian dulcimer.